el-bob-o/FFXIAddons-1/autowsmb/README.md

 #Auto WS and MB
+0.0.10:
+- Fix bug with not recognizing double light/dark if it was only 2 step SC
+- Added AM3 maintenance function
+- Added spam mode for zerg situations like Mireu
+- Only stop autowsmb on first zoning, not every zoning

 0.0.9:
 - Add a WS Spam mode where it doesn't care about SC
 - Fix bug with needing at least 2 spells to parse